dexiio/babel-es6-convert/README.md

 ### Running

-To start the service using docker use:
+To start the service using the public docker image use:
 ```
-docker run -d --rm -p 8899:8899 --name es6-converter your-image-name
+docker run -d --rm -p 8899:8899 --name es6-converter dexi/es6-converter
 ```

 You should now be able to run scripts through the service via :